suitcss/suit/doc/design-principles.md

 ## Single responsibility principle

 Each component should have a single responsibility.
-It should provide HTML, CSS, JavaScript, and associated assets without making assumptions about the outer rendering context.
+It should provide HTML, CSS, JavaScript and associated assets without making assumptions about the outer rendering context.

 <a name="extension"></a>
 ## Extension over direct modification

-Extending a component's presentation – which additional classes – is preferred to making direct modifications to selectors that it has defined for itself.
+Extending a component's presentation – with additional classes – is preferred to making direct modifications to selectors that it has defined for itself.
 This helps limit local complexity.